thin fashion models

 Waiting for the inclusion of models outside the sample size bracket

 The fashion industry has made progress towards inclusivity, but there is still a pressing issue of waiting for the inclusion of models outside the sample size bracket.
-Despite some brands and designers introducing plus-size models to their shows, most industry remains committed to using ultra-thin models.
+Despite some brands and designers introducing plus-size models to their shows, most industries remain committed to ultra-thin models.
 This alienates consumers who don’t fit these strict beauty standards, which further enforces body dysmorphia and low self-esteem.

 Skinny model with a suitcase